azliu0/azliu/logs/rise-and-fall-of-honeycomb.md

-If your team has some part missing, e.g., product oriented thinking like marketing, sales, design, etc. doesn't fall in the union of your skillsets, this can also have negative impact.
+If your team has some part missing, e.g., product oriented thinking like marketing, sales, design, etc. doesn't fall in the union of your skillsets, this will have a negative impact.
 These can all be learned, but there should be someone willing to learn to do these things well.

 Some of the greatest startups in the world benefited greatly from having a big